multitudes/oldmultitudes.github.io/_posts/2019-01-15-How to create an SSH key on OSX.markdown

 {% endhighlight %}

 ## Copy the key to the server using ssh-copy-id
-Copy the public key on your local computer to DreamHost's server by running the following command on your Linux machine.
+Copy the public key on your local computer to the server by running the following command on your Linux machine.

 {% highlight bash %}
 $ cat ~/.ssh/ubuntu.pub | ssh ubuntu@10.101.21.202 "cat >> ~/.ssh/authorized_keys"